 I grew up in a world of books.
 My mother was a voracious reader and passed on her love of fiction to me.
 Some of my earliest memories were reading with my mom and going to the library.
 After graduating from UC Santa Barbara with a degree in Communications, I went into public relations and spent many days writing nonfiction business articles when what I really wanted to do was write novels.

 I wrote my first novel in my late twenties and was lucky enough to have it published two years later.
-A career in traditional publishing followed as I published books with Silhouette Romance, Harper Collins, Penguin and Simon and Schuster.
+A career in traditional publishing followed as I published books with Harper Collins, Penguin, Simon and Schuster and Harlequin.

 In 2011 I decided it was time to start publishing my own books.
 The digital revolution had made that possible with retailers like Amazon, B&N, iBooks, Google and Kobo opening their doors to authors.
-I formed Fog City Publishing and began by releasing some of my backlist books.
-New novels quickly followed, and I had tremendous success with new readers discovering my work each day.
-It’s been a thrilling few years.
-I hit #1 on the NY Times Bestseller List in 2012 with my novel Summer Secrets and since then nineteen other titles have hit both the NYT and USA Today Bestseller Lists.
-I’ve also sold 5 million books!
-And in July 2014, I was named the Amazon KDP Bestselling Author of All Time!
+I formed Fog City Publishing and became my own publisher.
+It’s been a thrilling few years since then.
+I've sold over 6.5 million books since going out on my own.
+I hit #1 on the NY Times Bestseller List with my novel Summer Secrets and since then twenty-two other titles have hit both the NYT and USA Today Bestseller Lists.
+In July 2014, I was named the Amazon KDP Bestselling Author of All Time!
 Did I say it’s been a thrilling few years?

 When I’m not writing, which is almost never, I’m enjoying my family and the usually good California weather.
 A native Californian, I’ve lived at both ends of the state, and while I sometimes miss the hot summer nights of Southern California, I love the beautiful bays and hillsides of Northern California and the intriguing city of San Francisco, one of my favorite settings.